sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   with outstanding medical/vacc/tests that have left the shelter will be shown in medical books and the medical calendar.

+* Reload the medical book/tab automatically after adding new medical items: If selected, reloads the screen automatically after adding a new medical regimen.
+If this option is not enabled, a placeholder row will be shown for the new medical item instead and the status column will show a link to reload the screen.
+This option is useful if you have a full medical book or animals with a lot of medical items who are frequently treated and reload times are long.

 * When entering vaccinations, default the last batch number and manufacturer for that type: If ticked, when entering a given vaccination, the batch number and manufacturer will be copied from the last vaccination on record of the